-It’s been three months since Simon and I packed up our lives and moved from London to my home city of Newcastle in the North East of England.
+It’s been two months since Simon and I packed up our lives and moved from London to my home city of Newcastle in the North East of England.
 As soon as we found out we were going to have a baby we knew that we would be leaving London, so how have we adjusted and why did we move in the first place?

 Why did we move?